Parent Orientation FAQs

 Yes, students will receive their schedules during the program and have an opportunity to speak to the faculty about their new schedule on day two of the program.

-The Family Orientation is for parents, guardians, family members, and/or friends with an interest in assisting their student in the transition to and through college.
-The program is geared towards adults.
-Younger siblings are welcome to attend the program but child-specific activities and child care are not provided.
+The Parent Orientation is for parents and guardians with an interest in assisting their student in the transition to and through college.

--Can family members stay in the residence halls during the program?
+-Can parents.guardians stay in the residence halls during the program?

 Unfortunately, we are unable to provide housing on campus for family members, as we need the residence hall rooms for the required overnight stay for the orientation students and current students who are enrolled in summer classes.
 Click here for information on hotels in the area.